SeaDve/delta/README.md

 ## Voice Commands

+Say `delta` to activate the voice assistant, then say any of the following commands.

 | General Commands                  | Description      |
 | --------------------------------- | ---------------- |
 | `call [peer name]`                | Call a peer.     |